 a) List any agreements on the recognition of qualifications that were in place during the reporting period.

-The College has a Mutual Recognition Agreement with British Columbia and Newfoundland and Labrador.
-These are the only other provinces in Canada which have regulation for the profession.
+The College had a Mutual Recognition Agreement with British Columbia and Newfoundland and Labrador that was replaced in 2009 by the AIT.

 b) Explain the impact of these agreements on the registration process or on applicants for registration.